ArnoldMidalla/Halal-Impact-School--full-website-/halal-impact-schools-content.md

 #### Nigerian Educational Curriculum
 We follow the approved Nigerian National Curriculum while incorporating innovative teaching methods and international best practices.

-#### Islamic Integration
+#### Christian Integration
-Islamic values and teachings are seamlessly integrated into all aspects of learning, creating morally conscious students.
+Christian values and teachings are seamlessly integrated into all aspects of learning, creating morally conscious students.

 #### 21st Century Skills
 Focus on critical thinking, creativity, collaboration, and communication skills essential for future success.